CrowdStrike/Cloud-AWS/Falcon-Integration-Gateway/README.md

 ##### Using AWS Systems Manager _Parameter Store_
 By default, service application configuration parameters are stored within AWS Systems Manager _Parameter Store_.

-> For deployments running multiple instances of FIG on the same instance (in order to stream events from multiple Falcon environments, this is __*not*__ recommended), you _must_ use a config.json file.
+> For deployments running multiple instances of FIG on the same instance, you _must_ use a config.json file.

 ###### Parameter Store Example
 ![FIG SSM Parameter Store](images/fig-ssm-parameter-store.png)

+For more detail regarding [creating parameters](https://docs.aws.amazon.com/systems-manager/latest/userguide/parameter-create-console.html) within the
+AWS Systems Manager Parameter Store, check the [AWS Systems Manager Parameter Store documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).

 ##### config.json
 These values can also be specified to the application within a _config.json_ file.
 This file **must** reside within the same directory the FIG application is installed.